elsei123/animenexus/README.md

 - Checked with the W3C Jigsaw Validator, with no markup errors.

 ### JavaScript
-- Passed through JSHint.
+- Linted and unit-tested with Jest & Testing Library.

 ### Python
-- No erros were returned from PEP8
+- No erros were returned from PEP8 (flake8)

 ---